Kuldīga: Sightseeing

 The Alekšupīte River flows directly along the walls of many buildings which is why Kuldīga has been called the Venice of Latvia.
 Initially the buildings of the town centre were constructed as the suburb of Kuldīga.
 In 1701, during the Great Northern War, the Swedish army invaded Kuldīga Castle and in 1709 it became uninhabitable, but in the 19th century the castle ruins were relocated.

-Alekšupīte Waterfall was fixed and built up in the 17th century to use the stream to operate the first paper mill in Kurzeme.
-As the waterfall is created artificially and is located next to the unattended mill building.
+Alekšupīte Waterfall was created in the 17th century to use the stream to operate the first paper mill in Kurzeme.
 An annual race is held on the Alekšupīte, when the contestants run directly along the river bottom.

 St Catherine's Church was originally built in 1252.
 However, it was built anew with baroque style wood carvings on the altar.
 The church was given the name of St Catherine, the patroness of the town.
 One of the most successful rulers of the Duchy of Courland, Duke Jacob was baptized in this church, and his wedding to Princess Louise Charlotte of Brandenburg also took place here.

 Liepājas street is a pedestrian street with several 17th–20th-century buildings, interesting doors and special windows.

 Sculptress Livija Rezevska's sculpture museum was founded in 2003.
-The visitors may see more than 15 sculptures characterizing Latvian nation, its strength unity and love.
+The visitors may see more than 15 sculptures characterizing Latvian nation, its strength, unity and love.

-The Riežupe Sand Caves make up the longest cave labyrinth in Latvia (about 2 km, 460 m can be toured).
+The Riežupe Sand Caves make up the longest cave labyrinth in Latvia (about 2 km total, 460 m can be toured).
 During Duke Jacob's reign the sand from Riežupe sand caves was taken by ships abroad for glass production.